All in One View

 Challenge

 Identify several key words in your README file.
-Highlight them in using a bold font face.
+Apply the “strong text” syntax so they will be displayed using a bold font face or be given increased stress by a screen-reader.

 The Markdown syntax for bold font is to wrap the text in two